FAQ Updated July 16th:

+We are open!!
 Check in time is the same as always: 4pm.
 PLEASE, this year especially, please do not arrive ahead of the 4pm check in time.
-We need more time to ensure the property including the main lodge and outside areas are ready.
-We also dont want the two weeks overlapping to ensure physical distancing.
+We need more time to ensure the property (including the main lodge and outside areas) is ready.
+We also don’t want the two weeks of guests overlapping to ensure physical distancing.

 Here are some FAQ’s with a bit of info.
 If there is something that you specifically need to know about, please ask us by email [email protected]

 Do we need to bring our own facial masks?
 Yes.
 Please bring masks for your whole family, for the length of your stay.
+Masks are required in the main lodge, including entering and exiting the dining room for meals.
 Masks are required whenever you are within 6 feet of staff or other guests not in your family circle.
-We also are strongly suggesting/requesting that guests wear a mask in the main lodge when picking up their take out meals (currently), or until you sit down at your table (when inside dining opens up again).
+As of July 13, 2020 masks are mandatory in Muskoka inside public spaces such as the main lodge and games room.
+Masks are also mandatory on our pontoon boat cruises.

 Can we use the boats?
 Yes, all boats are available.
 Disinfectant will be available for guests to sanitize their own equipment.